renepacchaux/huntington-bank-pavilion/README.md

 Previous design decisions were unavailable to us.
 We took a status snapshot of our thinking on loose leaf paper.

-At first glance, it seemed that the previous design likely included the use of a template, to a large extent.
-As a result, any search engine algorithm would seem to put forth scattered results.
+At first glance, it seemed that the previous design effectiveness was buried under confusing search engine results.
+This was the beginning of our flow.

 Why reach there?
 As a UX Team, we wanted to make sure we were aware of the user’s experience at the absolute beginning.
 A mobile task may start with a text, a crowded room request, or any other number of circumstances